Proudly Serving The Entire State of Florida With Offices Throughout

 - Our firm represented a teenager who was killed (severe head trauma) on a personal watercraft after she ran into a dock in the Intracoastal Waterway.
 The watercraft was not equipped with a rudder, making it impossible to steer, and there were no age-based warnings present anywhere on the watercraft.
 Our experts argued that the manufacturer was negligent in not posting a warning on the personal watercraft stating that it should not be operated by persons under the age of 16, which safety studies have shown to be necessary.
 Our attorneys requested that the jury render a verdict for $48.5 million in closing argument.
 The jury proceeded to deliberations, at which time, a confidential settlement was reached between the parties.

-If you or a loved one has been seriously injured or killed in a Bombardier Sea-Doo accident, a jet ski accident, or another other personal watercraft accident due to someone else’s negligence or a defective product and would like to learn more about your legal rights, please contact Zimmerman & Frachtman online or call (954) 509-1900 or call toll free at (800) 886-LAWS.
-We offer free consultations and charge you only if we win your case.
+If you or a loved one has been seriously injured or killed in a Bombardier Sea-Doo accident, a jet ski accident, or another other personal watercraft accident due to someone else’s negligence or a defective product and would like to learn more about your legal rights, please contact us online or call (954) 504-6577 to learn more during a free, confidential consultation.

 Access to Call or Text Your Attorney Anytime

 Work Directly With Your Attorney